Buy-to-let property investments

 - Landlord insurance – isn’t legally required, but taking out a policy can help protect you and your investment.

-- Because buildings and land are valuable, you may find yourself targeted by fraudsters.
+Because buildings and land are valuable, you might find yourself targeted by fraudsters.

 From 1 April 2016, you’ll have to pay an extra 3% on top of each Stamp Duty band when you buy an additional home or a residential buy-to-let property.

 Read more about Buying property in Scotland – a money timeline.